austinkelmore/README/README.md

 What do you need from your manager?

 - An advocate for me who will make me feel safe so that I can bring up problems I may have.
-Someone willing to admit when they are wrong and change their behavior.
+Someone who can admit their mistakes and learn and grow along side me.
 Autonomy to make decisions that they themselves may not choose, but also helpful nudging toward the correct path when I may have strayed too far.
 I will make mistakes, so please give me feedback when warranted but also praise when earned.
 Please let me know how I can help you in any way I can as our relationship should not be a one way street.

 From your team?